sicksides88/waisy-beats-111/README.md

 **What's Missing:**
 - Automatic license NFT minting on purchase
-- Integration with dual payment flow (Google Play Billing + AVAX)
+- Integration with dual payment flow (Google Play Billing + future AVAX direct payments)
 - License metadata generation and IPFS upload
 - Cross-platform synchronization (mobile purchase → web NFT)

 **Note:** The contracts (`BasicLicense`, `StandardLicense`, `ExclusiveLicense`) are production-ready and deployed.
-Once the API is complete, purchases from both mobile (Google Play) and web (AVAX) will automatically mint the corresponding license NFT to the buyer's wallet.
+In the beta phase, license NFTs will be minted using the platform's master wallet.
+Once the API is complete, purchases will automatically mint the corresponding license NFT.
+Future implementation will support direct AVAX payments and user wallet connections for Web3-native experiences.

 ## 📁 Repository Structure